realworldobject/smarcql/README.md

 # Hack the Spark "parts" output filename so the loader recognizes it as GZipped N-Triples (.nt.gz)
 mv out.nt/part-00000.gz out.nt/part-00000.nt.gz

+# Index the N-triples in Blazegraph

+# If you're on a Mac, run this command in a 2nd windows so it doesn't go to sleep.
+caffeinate

 # Bulkload SMARCQL N-Triples
 # (~5 hours on MacBook Pro 8-Core Intel Core i9 @ 2.3 GHz)
 java -cp blazegraph.jar com.bigdata.rdf.store.DataLoader src/main/resources/fastload.properties out.nt/part-00000.nt.gz